 - 3 years of free follow up care after purchase

 - Affordable but not the lowest-priced quality hearing aids

 - No in-person examinations, bone conduction tests, or fittings

-Innerbody Research recently celebrated its 20-year anniversary online.
-Over the past two decades, we have helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.
+Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.